 My favorite place on campus is definitely the Hemmingson Center!
 During my time here as a student, Hemmingson was the place to meet friends to study, grab a snack or coffee between classes, or meet up with friends or housemates before making the walk home.
 I highly recommend reserving a study room or checking out the Hemmingson Den in the basement for a quiet and comfy space to do homework by yourself or with friends.
 No matter when you walk through Hemmingson, you will see people you know and can stop for a chat.

 What's your favorite thing to do in Spokane?

 My favorite thing to do in Spokane is walking along the Centennial Trail or explore local coffee shops!
 Centennial Trail is so beautiful and runs partly along the river that it is a great walk to reset and take in Spokane’s charm.
 There are so many great little coffee shops and cafes around campus and downtown where students can park for the day and do homework or read on the weekends.
 Spokane coffee shops also have great food to munch on while studying!

 Advice for prospective students:

-Interact with Professors and campus resources as much as you can!
+While college searching, reach out to your Admission Counselor and build that relationship!
+Once you are on campus, interact with Professors and campus resources as much as you can!
 We are here for you and our faculty or staff, to help you succeed.
 If you can meet with your Professors during office hours, you not only get help on the course content, but you have the chance to build a relationship with your Professor.
 Building these relationships helps not only in academics but also in creating your professional network as you explore your career options!